darklynx/request-baskets/README.md

 ...
 ```

-See the [Go driver of PostgreSQL](https://godoc.org/github.com/lib/pq) documentation for detailed description of connection string and its parameters.
+The documentation of [Go driver for PostgreSQL](https://godoc.org/github.com/lib/pq) provides detailed description of connection string and its parameters.

-If you do not have a configured instance of PostgreSQL server to test the Request Baskets service with, you can quickly launch one using Docker with following command:
+If no configured instance of PostgreSQL server is available to test the Request Baskets service with, there is a quick way to launch one using Docker with following command:

 ```bash
 $ docker run --rm --name pg_baskets -e POSTGRES_USER=rbaskets -e POSTGRES_PASSWORD=pwd \